Alek Thomas Preview, Player Props: Diamondbacks vs. Rockies

 Alek Thomas At The Plate

-- In 25.0% of his games this season, Thomas has tallied at least one RBI.
-In three of those games (3.3%) he recorded more than one RBI.
+- In 24.7% of his games this year, Thomas has driven in at least one run.
+In three of those games (3.2%) he recorded more than one RBI.

+- He has scored in 34.4% of his games this year, with more than one run scored in 8.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.